oconnorb/slackbot/README.md

 * Archiving channels after a retraction is very slow right now and will get slower as the number of channels in a workspace increases (due to linear search).
 Slack does not currently have api's (that I could find) that can do this efficiently (O(1)) so we might have to build something on our own.
 Once again, this depends on having relatively consistent data formatting (like `PRELIMINARY` alerts for any `superevent id` coming in before `RETRACTION` alerts).
 We hope to iron this out during the engineering run.

-## Contributing:

-Almost all of the code here was written in under 10 hours so there is a lot of work that can be done to improve different aspects of this project.
-If you want to help, please start by opening a pull request.

 ## Acknowledgements:

 This bot was created as part of the collaborative efforts of the Gravity collective.

-While a version of this bot is going to be used for the Gravity collective Slack workspace, we acknowledge that different teams will want to customize the thresholds and data processing steps based on what they hope to achieve with the alerts.
-If you do use this project in your work, please acknowledge the developers Ved Shah (vedgs2@illinois.edu), Gautham Narayan (gsn@illinois.edu) and the UIUCSN team.
+If you do use this project in your work, please acknowledge the original code developers Ved Shah (vedgs2@illinois.edu), Gautham Narayan (gsn@illinois.edu) and the UIUCSN team.